 osc to do the work of generating a waveform, using

-*table* as a wave table.
+*mytable* as a wave table.
+In earlier examples, we saw

 seq function is used to invoke a sequence of behaviors.
 Each